ashwannasleep/monu/README.md

 Use the monthly planner to keep track of events, goals, and notes.
 It connects with Google Calendar so everything stays in sync.

-Break things down day by day with the daily plan page.
+The daily plan page breaks things down day by day.
 Add tasks, set times, estimate how long things will take, and drag things around as plans change.

 Create a bucket list that’s more than just a checklist — add categories, dates, and links to keep everything organized and inspiring.